binary-banter/binary-banter.github.io/content/redstone-simulator.md

 * Rear inputs: Blocks that provide power to the current block from the rear.
 For blocks with no side inputs, every input is considered as a rear input.
 * Side inputs: Blocks that provide power to the current block from the side.

-We can represent this data as a graph where the blocks are nodes, and the connections between them are edges.
+We can represent this data as a <emph>graph</emph> where the blocks are nodes, and the connections between them are edges.
 These edges are divided into rear and side edges, which are weighted by the signal strength loss between the source and target block.
 Below we show the same circuit both in minecraft and as a graph.